Félix Arnaudin: Biography

-Consecration
+Notoriety

-Fans and heirs began, at the beginning of the 1960, to take interest on this legacy, of which they made new volumes, among which tales, the Gascon dictionary of the Grand Landes, two volumes of songs and proverbs, unique testimonies of this disappeared world.
-In 1979, all the manuscripts of Félix Arnaudin were donated by his heirs to the Parc naturel régional des Landes de Gascogne.
-His work have been made available, thanks to the éditions Confluences publishing of his Œuvres Complètes (complete works), in 9 volumes Gascon/French (among them a general index and a Gascon/French dictionary) made by the scientific council of the Parc naturel régional des Landes de Gascogne.
+At the beginning of the 1960s, his descendants and a few fans began to take an interest in his legacy.
+They made new volumes of his tales, the Gascon dictionary of the Grand Landes, and two volumes of songs and proverbs.
+All were unique testimony to a disappeared world.
+In 1979, all of Félix Arnaudin's manuscripts were donated by his heirs to the Parc naturel régional des Landes de Gascogne.
+His complete works were published by the éditions Confluences in 9 volumes of Gascon/French, including an index and Gascon/French dictionary, by the scientific council of the Parc naturel régional des Landes de Gascogne.